dondi/GRNsight/database/network-database/README.md

 - `generate` – Only fetch/process AllianceMine data and write TSV files.
 - `populate` – Only read existing TSV files and populate PostgreSQL.

-Example command to populate both GRN and PPI data into a local database:
+Example command to newly fetch data from AllianceMine and populate both GRN and PPI data into a local database:

 ```bash
 python3 main.py --network all --db_url postgresql://localhost/postgres
 ```

-Example command to only generate TSV files (no database write):
+Example command to only fetch AllianceMine data and generate TSV files (no database write):

 ```bash
 python3 main.py --network all --action generate